agera-edc/IdentityHubOld/README.md

 ### Generate open api and client

-To be able to compile and run this project, you need to follow the [open api instructions](docs/developer/openapi.md) to generate the OpenAPI `yaml` file and generate a REST client.
+When developing locally, in order to avoid having errors in your IDE, you need to follow the [open api instructions](docs/developer/openapi.md) to generate the OpenAPI `yaml` file and generate a REST client.
+If you change the contract of an endpoint or add a new one, you will need to re-generate the OpenApi `yaml` and the REST client.